dart-lang/language/working/0546-patterns/patterns-feature-specification.md

     *Here, the `1` constant pattern in the case is inferred in a context type of `double` to be `1.0` and so does match.*

+    *Note that the pattern's value must be a constant, but there is no restriction that it must have a primitive operator `==`.
+Unlike switch cases in current Dart, you can have a constant with a user-defined operator `==` method.
+This lets you use constant patterns for user-defined types with custom value semantics.*

 *   **Variable**:

     1. In an assignment context, the required type of `p` is the (unpromoted)